awsdocs/amazon-ecr-user-guide/doc_source/amazon_linux_container_image.md

 1. Authenticate your Docker client to the Amazon Linux Public registry\.
 Authentication tokens are valid for 12 hours\.
 For more information, see [Private registry authentication](registry_auth.md)\.
 **Note**
-The get\-login\-password command is available in the AWS CLI starting with version `1.17.10`\.
+The ecr\-public commands are available in the AWS CLI starting with version `1.18.1.187`, however we recommend using the latest version of the AWS CLI\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.

    ```
    aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws